astaniano/hat/webSecAcademy/serverSideTopics/auth_vuln/docs/authentication.md

-Most vulnerabilities in authentication mechanisms occur in one of two ways:
-- The authentication mechanisms are weak because they fail to adequately protect against brute-force attacks.
-- Logic flaws or poor coding in the implementation allow the authentication mechanisms to be bypassed entirely by an attacker.
-This is sometimes called "broken authentication".
+### Vulnerabilities in password-based login
 ### Brute-forcing usernames
-Usernames are especially easy to guess if they conform to a recognizable pattern, such as an email address.
-For example, it is very common to see business logins in the format firstname.lastname@somecompany.com.
-However, even if there is no obvious pattern, sometimes even high-privileged accounts are created using predictable usernames, such as admin or administrator

-During auditing, check whether the website discloses potential usernames publicly.
-For example, are you able to access user profiles without logging in?
-Even if the actual content of the profiles is hidden, the name used in the profile is sometimes the same as the login username.
-You should also check HTTP responses to see if any email addresses are disclosed.
+- Profile name may sometimes be the same as the login username
+- You should also check HTTP responses to see if any email addresses are disclosed.
 Occasionally, responses contain email addresses of high-privileged users, such as administrators or IT support

-#### short:
-- Can you access private user profiles without logging in as those users?
-- Profile name may sometimes be the same as the login username
-- Check HTTP responses to see if any email addresses are disclosed in http responses

 ### Username enumeration
 - try to register a new user with the username that is already taken